 Learning to read is the most important thing your child will do during their primary years.
 It is a complex process that takes considerable practice.
 We are not hardwired to read in the same way we are to speak.
 It all comes down to deciphering a picture like code and fitting the pieces together to make meaning.

-At home I started with the letters of my children’s own names as they have ownership of those sounds and writing their name soon followed.
-Next we looked at other significant sounds that make words, such as mum, dad, gran etc. Starting with letters that are personal to your child helps with meaning and puts learning in context.
+At home, I started with the letters of my children’s own names as they have ownership of those sounds and writing their name soon followed.
+Next, we looked at other significant sounds that make words, such as mum, dad, gran etc. Starting with letters that are personal to your child helps with meaning and puts learning in context.

 s a t p i n

 Learning to read doesn’t have to cost a fortune or the earth in worksheets.
 You probably have a lot of equipment just lying around your home.
 For your convenience – Here is a list of supplies to get ready before you start –

 - Whiteboard and marker

 - Salt, sand or rice – food dye and spices optional

 - Playdough – The imagination tree, in my opinion, has the best recipe ever download link here –

 - Collections of objects and or pictures from around your home.
 I have a box full of household items and toys we have gained from visits to restaurants and other stuffed toys, plastic and wooden toys from sets we no longer use.
 Catalogues that come through the mail and google are great sources of pictures for activities.
 Getting your children to cut them out also develops their fine motor skills.